rsund/IODS-project/README.md

 # IODS-project
-Template for the IODS course
+Repository for the IODS course